 - Which products or business areas may need to be eliminated.

-Derive Norm Strategies from the SWOT Portfolio
+How does an Organization Derive Norm Strategies from its SWOT Portfolio?

-SWOT Analysis: Use in Marketing
+How does SWOT Analysis Use in Marketing?

 - SWOT analysis for a business unit